Jim Van Eerden

 In 1996 Jim founded a national consulting firm that specialized in the launch of internet business units inside Global 2000 and fast-growth companies – including Southwest Airlines, GM, USA Today and Pearson Education.
 Following an exit in 2001, he became Managing Director for Helixx, where he has focused on investments in social good companies in the CPG, media and tech markets.

 In that role, Jim has directed a portfolio of social impact companies including MISSION Athletecare (with Drew Brees, Mia Hamm, Dwyane Wade, Serena Williams and others); the international fashion brand Sevenly; and global non-profits like H2O Africa (now water.org, co-founded with Matt Damon).
-He has also served as senior counsel for corporate philanthropic projects like Refresh Everything for PepsiCo, and has helped start cause-based educational movements like Thinker Education.
+He has also served as senior counsel for corporate philanthropic projects like “Refresh Everything” for PepsiCo, and has helped start cause-based educational movements like The Colson Fellows and Thinker Education.

 Jim was the executive in charge of media investments for Helixx as well.
 Credited as one of the pioneers in what is now known as “filmanthropy,” he served as Executive Producer for several award-winning feature films including the Academy Award nominated short film MOST, Bobby Jones (Stroke of Genius), The Ultimate Gift, and The Perfect Game – and educational documentaries such as the critically acclaimed films Running the Sahara (which he produced with Damon) and WarChild (with Emmanuel Jal) – all of which carried a philanthropic mission and raised millions of dollars for charity.
 Jim was also executive consultant for Stephen McEveety (Braveheart, Passion of the Christ) on Bella, the #1-rated film on Fandango and Yahoo Movies.

-In that role, he has co-founded a portfolio of social impact companies including MISSION Athletecare (with Drew Brees, Mia Hamm, Dwyane Wade, Serena Williams and others); the international fashion brand Sevenly; and global non-profits like H2O Africa (now water.org, co-founded with Matt Damon).
-He has also served as senior counsel for corporate philanthropic projects like Refresh Everything for PepsiCo, and helped start numerous cause-based educational movements like Thinker Education.
+In that role, Jim has directed a portfolio of social impact companies including MISSION Athletecare (with Drew Brees, Mia Hamm, Dwyane Wade, Serena Williams and others); the international fashion brand Sevenly; and global non-profits like H2O Africa (now water.org, co-founded with Matt Damon).
+He has also served as senior counsel for corporate philanthropic projects like “Refresh Everything” for PepsiCo, and has helped start cause-based educational movements like The Colson Fellows and Thinker Education.

 At The Homestead